anasoid/iptv-organizer-proxy/.taskmaster/docs/prd.md

 <context>
 ## Overview
-The IPTV Organizer Proxy is a middleware service that synchronizes data from Xtream Codes API sources, stores it in a local database, and provides filtered access to clients through the standard Xtream Codes API protocol.
-It enables IPTV service providers to filter and customize content per client with granular access control.
-Each client is assigned to a single source with custom filters applied.
+The IPTV Organizer Proxy is a middleware service that synchronizes data from Xtream Codes API sources, stores it in a local database, and provides filtered access through the standard Xtream Codes API protocol.
+It enables personal users to organize, filter, and customize IPTV content for themselves and family members with granular access control.
+Each user/device can be assigned to a source with custom filters applied.

 **Target Users:**
-- IPTV resellers managing client subscriptions
-- Service providers wanting to filter and customize content per client
-- IPTV administrators managing subscriber bases
+- Personal IPTV users managing their own content
 - Self-hosters running personal IPTV proxy services
+- Home users organizing IPTV for family members
+- Individual users wanting to filter and customize their IPTV content

 **Value Proposition:**
 - Simple one-source-per-client architecture